NICTA/revrand/README.rst

 - Non-Gaussian likelihoods with Bayesian generalised linear models using a modified version of the nonparametric variational inference algorithm presented in [4]_.
-- Large scale learning using stochastic gradient descent (ADADELTA).
+- Large scale learning using stochastic gradient descent (ADADELTA and more).

 Quickstart